 Deploying your site

-We support deploying any static HTML website to Cloudflare Pages.
-If you manage your website without using a framework or static site generator, or if your framework isn't listed in our section, you can still deploy it using this guide.
+Cloudflare supports deploying any static HTML website to Cloudflare Pages.
+If you manage your website without using a framework or static site generator, or if your framework is not listed in our section, you can still deploy it using this guide.

 Creating a GitHub repository